 How long after the academic year finishes can I stay in my dorm room?

-The latest possible date a student would be able to stay in her dorm room is Friday, May 17, 2013 (the day after exams finish).
+The latest possible date a student would be able to stay in her dorm room is the day exams finish each May.
 If you wish to remain in Barnard housing for the summer, you will need to pay additional housing fees and you may need to change rooms.
 For more information about summer housing, email VISP@barnard.edu.